 Undersheriff Bill Gore and Mayor Morris Vance

-The Sheriff’s office at the library honors Wade Twyman’s remarkable
+The Sheriff’s office at the library honors Wade Twyman’s remarkable life and memory.

 More than a Job

 Congratulations to everyone who made the Hirepatriots.com Job Fair and blood drive at the Oceanside Pier Amphitheater this month a huge success.

 There were 93 registered companies with booths and several hundred job-seekers.
 Many recruiters were so impressed with the quality of candidates that they signed up for HirePatriots.com’s next Job Fair November 15 at the South Mesa NCO Club at Camp Pendleton.

 I appreciate the terrific cooperation that HirePatriots.com received from the Oceanside Chamber of Commerce and the City of Oceanside.
 Some of the costs for the event were defrayed by a $25,000 grant from our discretionary Community Projects Fund.